CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 You can take a configuration change from the CLI and use the API to set the same set of changes.

-1. Make your config changes on the system using the NVUE CLI.
+1. Make your configuration changes on the system with the NVUE CLI.

    ```
    cumulus@switch:~$ nv set system hostname switch01